japila-books/spark-sql-internals/mkdocs/hive/HiveTableRelation.md

-== [[HiveTableRelation]] HiveTableRelation Leaf Logical Operator -- Representing Hive Tables in Logical Plan
+# HiveTableRelation Leaf Logical Operator -- Representing Hive Tables in Logical Plan

 `HiveTableRelation` is a link:../spark-sql-LogicalPlan-LeafNode.adoc[leaf logical operator] that represents a Hive table in a link:../spark-sql-LogicalPlan.adoc[logical query plan].